Margaret Wise Brown: Legacy

 Brown bequeathed the royalties to many of her books including Goodnight Moon and The Runaway Bunny to Albert Clarke, the son of a neighbor who was nine years old when she died.
 In 2000, reporter Joshua Prager detailed in The Wall Street Journal the troubled life of Clarke, who squandered the millions of dollars the books had earned him and who believed that Brown was his mother, a claim others dismiss.
 Clarke died in 2018.
 His four children now hold the royalty rights, which will expire in 2043.

 Brown left behind over 70 unpublished manuscripts.
 After unsuccessfully trying to sell them, her sister Roberta Brown Rauch kept them in a cedar trunk for decades.
 In 1991, a future biographer, Amy Gary of WaterMark Inc., rediscovered the paper-clipped bundles, more than 500 typewritten pages in all, and set about getting the stories published.

 Many of Brown's books have been re-issued with new illustrations decades after their original publication.
 Many more of her books are still in print with the original illustrations.
 Her books have been translated into several languages.
 Full-length biographies on Brown have been written by Leonard S. Marcus (Harper Paperbacks, 1999) and by Amy Gary (Flatiron Books, 2017).
 There are also several biographies for children, including by Carol Greene (Rookie Biographies, 1994), Jill C. Wheeler (Checkerboard Books, 2006), Mac Barnett (HarperCollins, 2019), and Candice Ransom (William B Eerdmans, 2021).
-Claudia H. Pearson published a Freudian analysis of Brown's "classic series" of bunny books, entitled Have a Carrot (Look Again Press, 2010).
+Claudia H. Pearson published a Freudian analysis of Brown's "classic series" of bunny books, titled Have a Carrot (Look Again Press, 2010).

 In 2016, Hollins University honored her by establishing the Margaret Wise Brown Prize in Children’s Literature.